-Manuel is working his way through all the LGBT-themed films and miniseries produced and distributed by HBO.
+Manuel is working his way through all the LGBT-themed HBO productions.

 Last week we talked about the towering achievement that was Angels in America, and reading everyone’s pieces about the Mike Nichols/Tony Kushner miniseries for last week’s Hit Me With Your Best Shot was a treat.
 Angels was the clearest example yet of HBO’s commitment complex, fully fleshed-out (mostly male, yes) LGBT characters.
 It wasn’t, of course, as we have seen these past few months, out of character.
 Indeed, by looking at three testosterone-driven TV series we’ll see how by the mid-2000s HBO had all but become a one-stop shop for fully-realized LGBT characters.

 Continuing what we did when we revisited Six Feet Under, I figured we’d focus on one episode per series, both as a way to focus the discussion but also as a way of making it accessible to fellow newbies.
 That said, I’m eager to hear from die-hard fans of any of these shows.

 The Wire - “Old Cases” (June 23, 2002)